alexfernandez/alexfernandez.github.io/2023/climate-change-roofs.md

 It doesn't even need to be a proper mirror, just some kind of surface that reflects most light in the infrared spectrum, which is what heats the Earth the most.
-We don't need an expensive [gold foil](https://webb.nasa.gov/content/observatory/ote/mirrors/index.html);
+So we don't need an expensive [gold foil](https://webb.nasa.gov/content/observatory/ote/mirrors/index.html);
 just [aluminium foil](https://osb.westfraser.com/wp-content/uploads/2017/05/The-Physics-of-Foil.pdf)
 is a good mirror for infrared light.